MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 2. Within the Remote Desktop session to **DC1**, start the Chrome browser and navigate to the Azure portal at <https://portal.azure.com>.

-3. When prompted to sign in, enter the credentials of the **john.doe** Azure AD user account, which you copied into Notepad earlier in this exercise.
+3. When prompted to sign in, enter the credentials of the **john.doe** Microsoft Entra user account, which you copied into Notepad earlier in this exercise.

 4. When prompted, change the password for the **john.doe** user account.